Combining Preston’s insights with my own research and comments from

 it’s priced competitively and there’s a compelling bottom-line reason to

-7. The opportunity fits your personal preferences.
+do it,” she says. - The opportunity fits your personal preferences.
 Choosing a

 company is a personal decision and over time angels develop their own